haanaj/time-calculator-python/README.md

 Working on testing.
 Had an issue with 12 am being 00 am and 1 am being 13 am - I've fixed this with an if statement but am trying to figure out the root of the issue.

+Bug found with the AM/PM change with a time such as 12am going back beyond 12+ hours where it doesn't switch back to AM (only one switch occurs to PM).

 ## test.py

 This is just my test file where I ran snippets of code in order to debug.